antmar0417/The-Elephant-Assignment/README.md

 To run this project follow the steps below:

--   First clone the project
+-   First clone the project by pasting the command below in your terminal

     ```
     git clone https://github.com/antmar0417/the-elephant-assignment.git